sjjsy/neronet/doc/project_information.md

 cd ../owlet
 echo "Starting the run"

-## list the commands you wish to run
+# launch experiment
 python lang_experiment.py
 ```

 #### Technical overview

-As a cluster resource manager, SLURM has three key functions.
-First, it allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.
-Second, it provides a framework for starting, executing, and monitoring work (normally a parallel job) on the set of allocated nodes.
-Finally, it arbitrates contention for resources by managing a queue of pending work.
+As a cluster resource manager, SLURM has three key functions:

+- Allocates exclusive and/or non-exclusive access to resources (compute nodes)
+  to users for some duration of time so they can perform work
+- Provides a framework for starting, executing, and monitoring work (normally
+  a parallel job) on the set of allocated nodes
+- Arbitrates contention for resources by managing a queue of pending work.

 #### Co-workability